blahblahblah589/portfolio-project-5/README.md

 #### ML Prediction Metrics Page:
 - Shows a plot of label frequencies for train, test and validation sets.
 ![image](/readme_images/dataset_breakdown_dashboard.png)
-- Lays out the history of the development of the model, including the perameters and hyperperameters of each.
+- Lays out the history of the development of the model, including the parameters and hyperperameters of each.
 ![image](/readme_images/model_history_dashboard.png)
 - Displays a plot of the model evaluation results.
 ![image](/readme_images/model_eval_dashboard.png)